mk0417/anomalies-replication-python/readme.md

 ```

 > [!IMPORTANT]
-> - A prompt will appear and you nedd to type your WRDS credentials
+> - A prompt will appear and you need to type your WRDS credentials
 > - Answer **y** in the prompt to create .pgpass file

 This will download all required datasets.
 A folder named